 Dr John Slattery, Dr Alison Parkin, Dr Phil Hasnip, Professor Matt Probert

-We recently developed novel redox-active organic salts derived from ionic liquids that can be oxidised and reduced to store/recover energy.
-They are based on naturally occurring building blocks, contain only earth-abundant elements, are simple to prepare and are readily tunable for specific applications.
-Their solubilities are excellent and coupled with their favourable redox potentials they will enable energy storage with high energy densities.
-Thus, they promise to provide enhanced performance, cheaper, non-toxic, more sustainable electrolytes for redox-flow batteries (for grid storage) and hybrid supercapacitors (for electric vehicles).
-However, fundamental understanding of these salts is lacking, especially on ion-ion and ion-electrode electron transfer processes, but now needed to enable their optimisation.
+We recently developed novel redox-active (“RA”) organic salts derived from ionic liquids (ILs), [RA][X], where [RA] + are a range of functional cations that can be oxidised and reduced to store/recover energy, and [X] - are anions that allow physical properties, solubilities etc. to be modified.
+[RA] + ions are based on naturally occurring building blocks, contain only earth-abundant elements, are non-toxic, simple to prepare and readily tunable.
+Their excellent solubilities, coupled with their favourable redox potentials, will enable cheaper, sustainable high energy-density storage which will out-perform current technologies.
+This has the potential to transform both redox-flow batteries (RFBs; for grid storage) and hybrid supercapacitors (HSs) (for electric vehicles).
+However, prototype devices need preparing, testing, and a fundamental understanding of operando ion-ion and ion-electrode electron-transfer processes is needed to optimise their performance.

 If you have any enquiries, please email Dr John Slattery